Committee of Union and Progress: Purges and disintegration (1918–1926)

 The front page of the Ottoman newspaper İkdam on 4 November 1918 after the Three Pashas fled the country following World War I. Showing left to right: Cemal Pasha, Talât Pasha, and Enver Pasha.

 As the military position of the Central Powers disintegrated, on 13 October 1918 Talât Pasha's government resigned.
 On October 30 Marshal Ahmet İzzet Pasha, as the new Grand Vizier, negotiated the Armistice of Mudros.
 The position of the CUP was now untenable, and its top leaders fled to Sevastopol and scattered from there.
 During the party's last congress held on 1–5 November 1918, the remaining party members decided to abolish the party, which was severely criticised by the public because of the Empire's defeat.
 However just a week later the Renewal Party was created, with most Unionist assets and infrastructure being transferred over to the new party, which proceeded the Ottoman Liberal People's Party's formation of liberal Unionists.
 They were both banned by the Ottoman government in 1919.
 Ottoman officials began a purge of the Unionists from the government and army.

 The Allies continued advancing into Ottoman territory and occupying land, breaking armistice terms.
-British forces occupied Constantinople and various points throughout the Empire, and through their High Commissioner Somerset Calthorpe, demanded that those members of the CUP leadership who had not fled be put on trial, a policy also demanded by Part VII of the Treaty of Sèvres formally ending hostilities between the Allies and the Empire.
-The British carried off 60 high ranking Unionists thought to be responsible for atrocities to Malta, (see Malta exiles), where trials were planned.
+Allied forces occupied Constantinople and various points throughout the Empire, and through their High Commissioner Somerset Calthorpe Britain demanded that those members of the CUP leadership who had not fled be put on trial, a policy also demanded by Part VII of the Treaty of Sèvres formally ending hostilities between the Allies and the Empire.
+The British arrested 60 high ranking Unionists thought to be responsible for atrocities and sent them to Malta, (see Malta exiles), where trials were planned.
 The new government in the Ottoman Empire, led by Damat Ferid Pasha and Mehmed VI Vahdettin as Sultan, obligingly arrested over 100 Unionist party and military officials by April 1919 and began a series of trials.
 The effectiveness of these trials was initially promising, with one district governor, Mehmed Kemal, being hanged on April 10.
 Two additional Unionists were convicted of crimes against humanity and were hanged, but while a few others were convicted, none completed their prison terms.
 Talât, Enver, Cemal, and Doctor Nazım to death in absentia for violating the constitution, war crimes, and corruption.